abhishekz-tech/sql-quick-revision-concepts/README.md

-SQL Interview Preparation - Most Important Questions (Highlighted)
+SQL Interview Preparation - Most Important Questions

 ⭐ QUESTION 1
 What is SQL?